32-bit vs 64-bit

 This type of computers are usually intended for the computer User whose task is to perform normal work like open word processing software, checking emails, instant messaging, watching videos or movies and numerous other end user stuffs you all are doing or used to do.
+A 32-bit processor can handle data in 32-bit chunks and has a maximum memory capacity of 4GB.

 The 64-bit version of computers handles large amounts of random access memory (RAM) more effectively than a 32-bit system.
 Its components are built not compromising on quality and efficiency of hardware.
+A 64-bit processor can handle data in 64-bit chunks and has a maximum memory capacity that is much larger, up to several terabytes of RAM.

 This type of computers are normally built for geeks and heavy task doers; developers, mathematicians, statistics agencies, governments, graphics designers etc. If your project or job is to do with fast processing, high definition graphics, 3d dynamics and other intensive processes, then you should be looking for a 64-bit or x64 computer and not a 32-bit or x86 computer.